Kreyu/data-table-bundle/docs/advanced/creating-data-table-type-extension.md

 - `buildView()`
 - `configureOptions()`

-For more information on what those methods do, see the [custom data table type]() article.

 ## Registering the extension as a service

-Column type extensions must be registered as services and tagged with the `kreyu_data_table.type_extension` tag.
+Data table type extensions must be registered as services and tagged with the `kreyu_data_table.type_extension` tag.
 If you're using the [default services.yaml configuration](https://symfony.com/doc/current/service_container.html#service-container-services-load-example), this is already done for you, thanks to [autoconfiguration](https://symfony.com/doc/current/service_container.html#services-autoconfigure).